pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 Requirement:

-* Have at least 8 PRs get merged in the expression package within one yeay.
+* Have at least 8 PRs get merged in the expression package within one year.
 * Nominated by at least 2 Expr SIG Reviewers, Committer or Maintainer.

 ### From Active Contributor to Reviewer

 Requirement:

-* Have at least 30 PRs get merged in the expression package within one yeay.
+* Have at least 30 PRs get merged in the expression package within one year.
 * Nominated by at least 2 Committer or Maintainer.

 ### From Reviewer to Committer

 Requirement:

-* Have at least 60 PRs get merged in the expression package within one yeay.
+* Have at least 60 PRs get merged in the expression package within one year.
-* Have reviewed at least 20 PRs in the expression package within one yeay.
+* Have reviewed at least 20 PRs in the expression package within one year.
 * Nominated by at least 2 Committer or Maintainer.

 ## Quit && Demotion